felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/how-hold-a-book-2.jpg" position="center" caption="" >}}

-## Tip 7: Use creative highlighting to help your future self take efficient notes
+## Idea 7: Use creative highlighting to help your future self take efficient notes

 When we highlight in a book, we highlight for our future self who will turn these highlights into written notes.
 Our goal is to make that